dombreaker36/CSE210-04/README.md

 # If the player touches a rock they lose a point.
 # Gems and rocks are removed when the player touches them.
 # The game continues until the player closes the window.

+Gunnar - Make them fall (Probably fix the spawning and when they fall off the screen)

+Alvaro - Add or subtract points (display the points)

+Martin - Make them disappear when touched